 Everyone wants more website traffic.
 Traffic equals prospects.
 Prospects equal leads.
 Leads equal sales.
 Thus, at its most basic, traffic equals sales.

 The best way to put your website in a position for additional organic search traffic to your website is with on-page SEO.
 There are a lot of factors to remember when you’re optimizing pages so here’s a helpful SEO Checklist to keep you on track as you do your work.
+Print it as many times as you need and keep it handy when you’re doing any on-page SEO work!

 Use this checklist when you’re optimizing your webpages and stay on track.
 Every SEO factor adds to your site’s authority.